ecadagiani/webFinder/README.md

 - **Eden Cadagiani** ([HelloMyBot](https://hellomybot.io/fr/bienvenue/))

 ## License
-This project is licensed under the Apache 2.0 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT - see the [LICENSE](LICENSE) file for details